Prince of Wales (1793 ship): Hudson's Bay Company

+On 24 July, an iceberg struck Prince of Wales, staving in her starboard side.
+Eddystone and Lord Wellington narrowly escaped.
+Prince of Wales began to take on water at an alarming rate.
+To lighten her, Eddystone took on her cargo.
+Consequently, the damaged timbers rose above the water line, making temporary repairs possible.

-On 24 June 1826 as Prince of Wales was sailing out of Hoy Sound, bound for Hudson Bay, she struck a rock and was stuck there for four hours.
+On 24 June 1826, as Prince of Wales was sailing out of Hoy Sound, bound for Hudson Bay, she struck a rock and was stuck there for four hours.
 She took on so much water she had to return and unload to effect repairs.
 On 1 July she put into Kirkcaldy for the repairs.
-On 10 July she resumed her voyage to Hudson Bay, repairs having been made.
+On 10 July, she resumed her voyage to Hudson Bay, repairs having been made.
 She arrived at Hudson Bay on 17 September.

 Prince of Wales again overwintered at Charlton Island in 1830–1831.
 Some of the crew joined Beaver on an expedition to the Ungava Peninsula.

 Prince of Wales overwintered at Charlton Island for a third time in 1833–1834.

-Disposal: On 23 February 1842 the HBC ordered that Prince of Wales be advertised for sale.
-She then sold in 1844 to John Chambers, of Kingston upon Hull.
+Disposal: On 23 February 1842, the HBC ordered that Prince of Wales be advertised for sale.
+She then sold in 1844, to John Chambers, of Kingston upon Hull.

 Northern whaler

-Prince of Wales then became a Norther Whale Fishery whaler.
+Prince of Wales then became a Northern Whale Fishery whaler.

 Prince of Wales, Captain Dannet, master, was the last to see Sir John Franklin's expedition to the Arctic.
-On 26 July 1845 she was at 74°48′N 66°13′W in Lancaster Sound, Baffin Bay and there saw HMS Erebus and Terror moored to an iceberg.
+On 26 July 1845, she was at 74°48′N 66°13′W in Lancaster Sound, Baffin Bay and there saw HMS Erebus and Terror moored to an iceberg.

 Fate

-On 12 June 1849 Prince of Wales sank in Davis Strait after ice crushed her.
+On 12 June 1849, Prince of Wales sank in Davis Strait after ice crushed her.
 Her crew took to her boats, survived, and eventually reached the Orkney Islands.